zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 `params.loanOrderHash` a unique hash representing the loan order

-`params.collateralTokenFilled` the address of the collateral token used
+`params.depositTokenAddress` the address of the collateral token used

 `params.depositAmount` the amount of additional collateral token to deposit.